 PAGET DISEASE OVERVIEW

 Paget disease of bone is a disorder of an aging skeleton in which some bones grow abnormally, affecting their size and shape.
-This can sometimes lead to pain in the bone and in the nearby joints.
-The condition is slightly more common in men, in persons older than 55 or 60 years of age, in those with family members affected by Paget disease, and in those of European ancestry.
+This can sometimes lead to pain in the bone and the nearby joints.
+The condition is slightly more common in men, persons older than 55 or 60 years of age, those with family members affected by Paget disease, and those of European ancestry.
 Paget disease may affect one bone or many bones and tends to be found in the skull, spine, pelvis, and long bones of the extremity (femur, tibia).
 A curious aspect of Paget disease is that it does not spread from bone to bone.
 In a given individual, the bones affected by Paget disease usually remain constant throughout a lifetime.
 The reason for this is unclear.